List of armed factions during the Syrian civil war: Russia

 On 30 September 2015, Russia launched a military intervention in Syria (at the request of Bashar Al-Assad) to support the government of Bashar al-Assad in its fight against the rebels and Islamic State (IS).
 The Russian forces proved to be a deciding factor in the war, helping the Assad regime to stay in power.
 The Syrian war became an important testing ground and boost for Russian army and Russian-based military group, such as the Wagner Group.
 In 2022, Russia withdrew most of their troops from Syria, to reinforce their army at the front in Ukraine.
 As of 2024, the estimated number of Russian troops in Syria is 4000.
 The Russian government and the Syrian government have long been allies, and the fall of the regime would have meant the loss of an important Russian ally in the region.

-In a March 2023 interview with Russian media, Assad stated that he would welcome more Russian troops and military bases in Syrian territory.
+In March 2023, Assad stated that he would welcome more Russian troops and military bases in Syria.